 McFarland: Building upon the already successful relationship with McFarland's Early College program, BC also partners with McFarland Adult Education to provide non-credit Adult Education courses in areas of Child Development and EMLS (English for Multilingual Students).
-FTES increased by 23% from Fall 2022 to Fall 2023.
+FTES for Fall 2023 is on par with pre-pandemic level of Fall 2019.
 BC is looking to expand the Adult Education and Workforce Development opportunities at McFarland Learning Center with additional programs in conversational English, office skills, and logistics.
 Meanwhile, the relationship between BC and McFarland Unified School District remains strong, enrolling all high school students in college pathways.